 If applicable, interest income is calculated by applying the effective interest rate to the gross carrying amount of the financial assets, except for those that are subsequently identified as credit-impaired and or are purchased or originated credit-impaired assets.
 For financial assets that have become credit-impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the net carrying amount of the financial assets (after deduction of the loss allowance).
 If the asset is no longer credit-impaired, the calculation of interest income reverts to gross basis.
 For financial assets that were credit-impaired on initial recognition, interest income is calculated by applying a credit-adjusted effective interest rate to the amortized cost of the asset.
-The calculation of interest income does not revert to a gross basis even if the credit risk of the asset subsequently improves.
+The calculation of interest subsequently improves.
 Interest income earned is recognized as part of Finance Income under Other Income (Charges) account in the consolidated statement of income.